 10 Famous Women Writers

 March is Women’s History Month and Learning Without Tears is celebrating 10 famous women writers whose writing is beloved by readers and esteemed by critics.
 From poets to children’s book authors—and even a writer whose script was carved into discs—we’re tipping our hats to these women’s phenomenal and often-revolutionary contributions to literature.
-To develop strong female writers in your classroom, check out our Building Writers student workbooks for independent writing practice!
+To develop strong female writers in your classroom, check out our Building Writers student editions for independent writing practice!

 Enheduanna was born in 2285 BCE.
 She was an Akkadian/Sumerian poet and the world’s first author known by name.
 Her poetry and psalms were used throughout the ancient world and were the basis for some of the genres still used in present day.
 Enheduanna wrote 42 poems about her personal frustrations and hopes, her religious devotion, and her response to war.
 In 1927, a British archaeologist found the Enheduanna calcite disc during excavations at the Sumerian site of Ur.
 The inscriptions on the disc identify the four figures pictured: Enheduanna, her estate manager Adda, her hair dresser Ilum Palilis, and her scribe Sagadu.